Travel wellbeing during times of coronavirus

 REQUIREMENTS ON RE-ENTRY TO JERSEY ON RETURN FROM HOLIDAY

-Pre-departure Form: All travellers will need to complete an online form before 6pm the day prior to re-entry but no sooner than 48 hours prior to re-entry.
+All travellers returning to Jersey from any country will need to complete an online form before 6pm the day prior to re-entry but no sooner than 48 hours prior to re-entry.
 The form includes contact information, travel dates, a declaration of health and details of travel within the 14 days prior to returning to Jersey.
 The link for passengers of Condor Ferries can be found here.

 For further details on the Government of Jersey’s travel advice for coronavirus visit their website.